liflab/labpal-site/FantasticWindmill/content/manual/write-in.md

 ## <a name="manual">By hand</a>

-This could be done by hand.
+This can be done by hand.
 For example, suppose you found this table that advertises sorting times for a (fictional) new algorithm called the "Blabla Sort":

 <table border="1">
 <tr><th>Array size</th><th>Time (ms)</th></tr>